orbitdb/orbitdb/docs/IDENTITIES.md

 # Identities

-An identity is a cryptographically signed public key which can be used to sign and verify various data.
-Within OrbitDB, the main objective of an identity is verify write access to a database's log and, if allowed, to sign each entry as it is added to the log.
+In OrbitDB, an identity is a cryptographically signed public key which is used to verify write access to a database's operations log and, if allowed, to sign each database update as it is added to the operations log.

-`Identities` provides methods to manage one or more identities and includes functionality for creating, retrieving, signing and verifying an identity as well as signing and verifying messages using an existing identity.
+`Identities` provides methods to manage one or more identities and includes functionality for creating, retrieving, signing and verifying an identity and, internally, it is used to sign and verify database updates.

 ## Creating an identity

 An identity can be created by using the `createIdentity` function.

-A root key is used to create a new key with the "id" of the root key's public key, Using the derived private key, the root public key is signed.
-This is known as the "signed message".
+A root key is used to create a new key with the "id" of the root key's public key.
+Using the derived private key, the root public key is signed.

 A new identity is signed using the root key's private key.
 The identity is consists of the signed message and the derived public key concatenated together ("signed identity")